Park Race 3 - Brockhole and Cragwood

-There are 3 event in the park series.
-The best 2 results will count to the overall series results with prize giving at the final event.
-For the sprint overall result both courses are to be run with total time being used for the standings at each event.
+There are 3 events in the park series and the best 2 results will count to the overall series results with prize giving at this event.
+For the sprint overall result both courses must be run with the total time being used for the standings at each event.

 Prizes for the Mini winners M/W12-, and junior M/W16-, veteran M/W50+ and Open M/W on the sprint.
 There might be a super vet category for a single sprint course if sufficient interest.

 Type of event: Local, Sprint

 Pre Event Info